jingxie88/Leetcode/README.md

 First Missing Positive: assume sorted array starts from 1!!!
 If a[i]=k but a[k-1]=k already, then assign a[i]=0 or -1!
 In the final step check the first place of 0/-1.

+Jump Game: any point <= reachable is reachable!!